ericbenwa/POST-Arduino-Data-Wireless/README.md

 <a href="https://github.com/dk4invo">Dhaval Karwa</a><br />
 <a href="https://github.com/bsalinas">Ben Salinas</a><br />
-and the interwebs and the great tutorials available
+and the interwebs with the great tutorials available